connor4312/cockatiel/readme.md

 An [event emitter](#events) that fires when we retry a call, before any backoff.
 It's invoked with an object that includes:

-- the `delay` we're going to wait before retrying, and;
+- the `delay` we're going to wait before retrying,
+- the `attempt` number of the upcoming retry, starting at `1`, and;
 - either a thrown error like `{ error: someError, delay: number }`, or an errorful result in an object like `{ value: someValue, delay: number }` when using [result filtering](#handleresulttypector-filter--policyorresulttypector-filter).

 Useful for telemetry.
-Returns a dispable instance.
+Returns a disposable instance.

 ```js
 const listener = retry.onRetry(reason => console.log('retrying a function call:', reason));